 - 6 Day 2: Bryce Canyon National Park

-- 7 Day 3: Coyote Gulch (In your case, Capital Reef National Park)
+- 7 Day 3: Capital Reef National Park.

-- 10 Once you’re done with your 5 day trip, you have a few choices:
+- 11 Once you’re done with your 5 day trip through the Mighty 5 National Parks, you have a few choices:

 Here’s how the 5 day road trip through Utah’s Mighty 5 National Parks works: